bettercap/caplets/download-autopwn/README.md

 #    1. the victim's user-agent string must match the downloadautopwn.useragent.x regexp value
 #    2. the requested file must match one of the downloadautopwn.extensions.x file extensions
 #
-# you can find the downloadautopwn.devices in the caplets/download-autopwn/ folder (you can always add your own)
+# you can find the downloadautopwn.devices in the caplets/download-autopwn/ folder (you can add your own)
+#

 # choose the devices from which downloads get pwned (enter the dir names of choice from caplets/download-autopwn/)
 # (or feel free to add your own)